Mobile SEO: A Beginner's Guide

 Implement structured data

 Just like desktop results, mobile SERPs display rich results.
-You want to capture as many of them as possible because rich snippets significantly improve click through rates.
+You want to capture as many of them as possible because rich snippets significantly improve click-through rates.

 Any structured data markup you implement for the desktop version of your website should work just fine on mobile as well.